A wonderful way to maximise your time in Scotland is to travel overnight with the Caledonian Sleeper train.

 Brand new carriages

-In 2019, the new fleet of Caledonian Sleeper carriages was launched.
+In 2019, a long-awaited new fleet of Caledonian Sleeper carriages was launched.
 The train has had a full makeover with some serious upgrades compared to the older rolling stock.

 The new trains have a smoother, less noisy ride than the older rolling stock.
 All cabins benefit from individual climate control, various lighting options, on-board Wi-Fi, charging points and a secure keycard entry system.